Dow, S&P close lower as IBM, Intel weigh, coronavirus concerns rise

 NEW YORK (Reuters) - The Dow and S&P 500 ended modestly lower on Friday, dragged down by losses in blue-chip technology stalwarts Intel and IBM following their quarterly results, as hopes for a full economic reopening in the coming months waned.

-However, losses in the tech sector were offset by gains from Microsoft Corp, Apple Inc and Facebook Inc, keeping the declines on the main U.S. stock indexes in check and lifting the Nasdaq slightly.
+However, losses in the tech sector were offset by gains from Microsoft Corp Apple Inc, keeping the declines on the main U.S. stock indexes in check and lifting the Nasdaq slightly.

 “Any delay or setback in the reopening theme is probably going to be a headwind for the energy sector,” said Andrew Mies, chief investment officer at 6 Meridien in Wichita, Kansas.